Tina Sloan Green

 She also became a cheerleader squad coach and a physical education teacher and started a lacrosse team.
 Green went on to coach the Temple University women's lacrosse team from 1975 to 1992, the first Black to become head coach of a women's college lacrosse team.
 In 1982, 1984, and 1984 the Temple women's lacrosse team won the national championship.
 After winning the 1984 national championships, Sloan Green did not receive the Coach of the Year award, which decision was probably affected by her race.
 It took ten years for her to be declared coach of the year.

-Green also oversaw Temple University’s National Youth Sports Program (NYSP) for over a decade.
+Over a decade, Green oversaw Temple University’s National Youth Sports Program (NYSP).
 She went on to co-found the Black Women in Sport Foundation in 1992.
 Sloan Green has authored two books and was inducted into the US National Lacrosse Hall of Fame in 1997, the International Women's Sports Hall of Fame in 1999, and the IWLCA Hall of Fame in 2017.
 She was also named a Philadelphia Sports Hall of Fame member in 2013.
 She was awarded the Lifetime Achievement Award at the 6th Annual Shining Star Awards.
 Sloan Green was inducted into Temple and West Chester University's Hall of Fame and received the Lifetime Achievement Award from the National Association of Collegiate Women Athletics Administrators.